 - 1 ½ cups cream

-- 1 tablespoon sweet marsala, optional
+- 1 tablespoon sweet marsala wine, optional

 - Additional kosher salt and freshly ground black pepper, if needed